DavidResin/sitsitex/src/data/example.md

 :;: Repeat Repeat Repeat :;:
 Repeat More Repeat More (x3)

-Absence of a *title* and a *code* will prevent your song to be used and might mess up other songs in the process!
+Absence of a *title* and a *code* will prevent your song to be used!

 - The **title**, which must be preceeded by `#`.
 Here we wrote `# Title`.
 - The **code**, which must be preceeded by `#####` (5 times).
 Here we wrote `##### Code: codeofthesong`. **This code is very important**, as it will allow you to select the song for use in the songbook.